SKY-ALIN/space-drive-game/README.md

 This repository contains the game core, the core wrapper for Python to train NNs, and the game server.

 There are no graphics utilities.
-To visualize space battles setup [space-drive-visualizer](https://github.com/vsezol/space-drive-visualizer) microservice.
+To visualize space battles setup [space-drive-visualizer](https://github.com/vsezol/space-drive-visualizer) service.